 The MCF is one of four contracts used by the

-Contraception Research Branch (CRB), formerly the Contraception Discovery and Development Branch, to support research on the discovery, optimization, and development of male and female contraceptive agents.
+Contraception Research Branch (CRB), to support research on the discovery, optimization, and development of male and female contraceptive agents.

 This facility provides NICHD-supported researchers and other investigators with technology, infrastructure, and know-how for drug discovery and optimization.
 The MCF utilizes high-throughput screening (HTS) assays of compound libraries to lead discoveries that inhibit validated male and female contraceptive targets.
 A targeted library may be synthesized for further testing for cases where a lead has been identified.
 The MCF carries out a further optimization step that encompasses modeling and structure biology with iterative synthesis and biological testing for achieving highly specific and potent drug candidates.
 The lead optimization steps revolve around structure- based drug design (SBDD) where modeling, structure biology, synthesis, and biological assays play critical roles in the iterative process of determining optimal structure and activity.